GabrielSlima/blog/articles/oop-inheritance-composition-association.md

         of some elements.
 To be more specific, some elements like behaviors/functions/methods/procedures may be visible by sub-classes because of their access modifiers.
-        If any new method is added to the parent, and it has an acess modifier that allows them to be seen by it's children, they must implement the new method.
+        If any new method is added to the parent, and it has an acess modifier that allows them to be seen by" it's children, they must implement the new method.
 Therefore, in this case, the encapsulation of the parent is broken.
     </p>